jar398/listtools/doc/guide.md

 then the set relationship between S and T suggests an RCC-5 relationship C and D and vice versa.
-If S and T are different, e.g. S ⊂ T, then "suggests" means it's a good bet that C < D (and similarly for the other relationships >, ><, and !).
+If S and T are different, e.g. S ⊂ T, then "suggests" means it's a good heuristic bet that C < D (and similarly for the other relationships >, ><, and ! and their set equivalents).
 S = T is not informative on its own, but there may be ways to deduce the relationship between C and D based on other information in the checklists (such as parent links and process of elimination).
-Having "enough" exemplars reduces the chance that S = T when C ≠ D.
+Having "enough" exemplars reduces the chance that S = T when C ≠ D, meaning that C = D is a good heuristic bet when S = T.

 ## File formats